-Have a look at the parent POM of the CE bundle to understand what exactly you inherit with Option A.
+Have a look at the parent POM of the CE bundle (Magnolia release 6.2) to understand what exactly you inherit with Option A.

-- Use the Option B to inherit dependency management for a Magnolia Enterprise Edition (EE) webapp.
+- Use the Option B to inherit dependency management for a Magnolia DX Core webapp.

-Importing the EE dependency management section also indirectly imports the CE dependency management.
+Importing the DX Core dependency management section also indirectly imports the CE dependency management.

-Have a look at the parent POM of the EE bundle to understand what exactly you inherit with Option B. To access the parent POM of the EE bundle on Git, you need EE credentials.
+Have a look at the parent POM of the DX Core (Magnolia release 6.2) to understand what exactly you inherit with Option B. To access the parent POM of the EE bundle on Git, you need DX Core credentials.

 Also, use the

 dependencyManagement section to define the versions of other modules which you want to add to the webapp.

 Finally, in the